 In general terms, the Station Community boundary will consist of land within approximately a one-quarter mile radius of the Tacoma LRT station, similar to Station Communities in other parts of the region.
 (See Map 6 for more detail.)
 For the proposed boundary, the southern end of the Station Community would be Beta Street in order to include Opportunity Site B and to generally include the area with the greatest mix and intensities of proposed future land uses.
-The western edge of the boundary would follow 21st Avenue north across Tacoma Street to Nehalem Street, jog east and potentially encompass Westmoreland Park.
+The western edge of the boundary would follow 21st Avenue north across Tacoma

+Street to Nehalem Street, jog east and potentially encompass Westmoreland Park.
 The eastern edge would be defined by approximately SE 29th Avenue and would taper west until it meets Beta Street at the southern end.
 This boundary includes a mix of uses appropriate for a Station Community, including parks; future commercial, retail and possible civic/entertainment uses on Opportunity Sites A and B; a mix of housing densities in Milwaukie and Portland; and some existing and future industrial employment uses.

-A map and description of the Station Community Boundary would need to be adopted, possibly by resolution by the City of Milwaukie in coordination with the City of Portland, either as part of the adoption of the Tacoma Station Area Plan or as a separate effort.
-The City of Portland would need to concur with the portion of the boundary within Portland and would need to adopt a similar map as a follow-up to this planning process.
+A map and description of the Station Community Boundary will be adopted, by ordinance by the City of Milwaukie in coordination with the City of Portland as part of the adoption of the Tacoma Station Area Plan.
+The resolution should include a map of the boundary for the entire area but indicate that the City of Milwaukie is only adopting the portion of the area within Milwaukie and noting that the boundary within the City of Portland would need to concur with the portion of the boundary within Portland and would need to adopt a similar map as a follow-up to this planning process.